googleanalytics/autotrack/README.md

 <script async src='path/to/autotrack.js'></script>
 ```

-The [analytics.js plugin system](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) is designed to support asynchronously loaded scripts, so it doesn't matter if the `autotrack.js` is loaded before or after `analytics.js`.
-It also doesn't matter if the `autotrack` library is loaded individually or bundled with the rest of your JavaScript code.
+The [analytics.js plugin system](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) is designed to support asynchronously loaded scripts, so it doesn't matter if `autotrack.js` is loaded before or after `analytics.js`.
+It also doesn't matter if the `autotrack.js` library is loaded individually or bundled with the rest of your JavaScript code.

-### Loading `autotrack` via npm
+### Loading autotrack via npm

-If you use npm and a module loader like [Browserify](http://browserify.org/), [Webpack](https://webpack.github.io/), or [SystemJS](https://github.com/systemjs/systemjs), you can include `autotrack` in your build by requiring it as you would any other npm module:
+If you use npm and a module loader like [Browserify](http://browserify.org/), [Webpack](https://webpack.github.io/), or [SystemJS](https://github.com/systemjs/systemjs), you can include autotrack in your build by requiring it as you would any other npm module:

 ```sh
 npm install autotrack